There are too many cars to choose from. How do you pic one that's right for you? This should help you narrow it down.

 With extra luggage for holidays, an estate car or SUV will give you that added boot space without compromising on roominess.

 Recommended models: Audi A4, BMW 5 series, Vauxhall Insignia

 A free spirit with an adventurous streak, you hit the open road with gusto.
 Longer journeys and road trips are what you're after, so you’ll want a car with good fuel efficiency.

 If you’re going to be sat for hours, you should look for a car that has a good blend of performance and comfort.
 It’s no good cruising across the country if you can feel every single bump on the road.

 Recommended models: Toyota Aygo, Volkswagen Up!, Ford KA

-At the end of the day, you need something to get from point A to point B. You don’t need raw power or any fancy gadgetry.
-You’re after an all-rounder with no fuss.
-The run-around needs a car that has low running costs.
+At the end of the day, you need something to get from A to B. You don’t need raw power or any fancy gadgetry - you’re after an all-rounder with no fuss.
+The run-around needs a car with low running costs.
 We’re not just talking fuel but the whole package – financing, insurance, tax and MOT as well.

 Don’t confuse practical with plain, though.
 There are plenty of stylish and comfortable models that are inexpensive to run.

 Ultimately it comes down to your personal tastes.
 But with any luck we've pointed you in the right direction and you're one step closer to getting that perfect motor.
 Good luck!